-The list of critical conditions covers a range of conditions where misdiagnosis or mismanagement can result in devastating consequences for life or limb.
+The list of critical conditions covers a range of conditions which are the sine qua non of the specialty, where misdiagnosis or mismanagement can result in devastating consequences for the patient.

 These Critical Conditions must be assessed individually by means of the CBD and CEX, which both include an assessment of clinical judgement and decision-making.